jonathanstathakis/cms/reading_notes/guildsomm_bordeauxexpert.md

   - permitted yields are higher
   - resulting wines are less concentrated.
   - less production of botrytised wines as production costs for quality of final product dont match.

+### The Right Bank

+- Includes the appellations of Saint-Émilion, Pomerol, Fronsac and their satellites.
+- 10 AOP's in total.
+- Can include Bourg and Blaye and Côtes de Bordeaux.
+- Produce red exclusively, except Bourg and Blaye which does produce some white.
+- elevation increases as one moves west reaching 90 meters compared to Médoc topping out at 30 meters.
+- less gravel, more cool clay and calcareous clay - better for Merlot than CS.
+- Generally the encépagement is 70% Merlot, 30% Cabernet Franc.
+- Merlot ripens happily in the cooler soil, is less susceptible to disease, evenly ripening and longer-lived wine than CF.
+- Merlot began adoption after Phylloxera and increasingly so after the freeze and frosts of 1956 killed established vines.
+- Merlot has thinner skin making it susceptible to rot.
+In response to this INAO encouraged growers to replace it with CS however CS does not perform well in the area.
+- CF provides bright acidity and restrained alcohol to the blend.
+- no appellation provided for white wines in the Right Bank apart from Bordeaux AOP.
+- Fronsac has the highest proportion of chinese owned estates.
+- garagiste movement:
+  - started in Saint-Emilion
+  - small production
+  - low-yielding
+  - severe selection
+  - lots of new oak.
+  - favor winemaking over terroir to compensate for the provinence of the fruit - lesser vineyards.

+#### Saint-Émilion AOP and Saint-Émilion Grand Cru AOP

+- historic sites on côtes of limestone plateau near Saint-Émilion commune.
+- the top of the plateau hosts cool clay soil favoring Merlot.
+- due to the plateau, most Saint-Émilion classified chateaux are clustered around the commune.
+- Pomerol contains a gravel terrace.
+- more gravel than clay, favors CF.
+- Château Figeac is a notable grower of quality CS, situated between the gravel of Pomerol and Saint-Emilion.
+- Cheval Blanc also located here, more CF than Merlot.
+- soil types are divided between *côtes* and *graves*.
+- every *premier grand cru classé* is either in *côtes* or *graves*.
+- Saint Émilion has 2 red wine only AOPs: "Saint Émilion" AOP (1936) and "Sant-Émilion Grand Cru" AOP (1954).
+One difference between the two is that the former can be négocient bottled, wheras the latter must be estate-bottled.
+ALso the later requires longer élevage
+- most Grand Cru AOP estates are on the côtes.
+- classified estates must produce Grand Cru AOP wines (?)
+- "Saint-Émilion Grand Cru" = appellation.
+“Saint-Émilion Grand Cru Classé” = classified producer within the appellation.

+#### The Saint-Émilion Classification

+- drafted with consent from the INAO
+- conducted by INAO based on soil analysis, topography, viticulture and enology and a decade long vertical tasting.
+- reviewed every 10 years - last was in 2022.
+- 4 tiers: premier grand cru classé A and B, grand cru classé, grand cru.
+- current standing:
+  - premier grand cru classé A:
+    - Pavie, Figeac
+  - premier grand cru classé B:
+    - 12 estates
+  - grand cru classé:
+    - 71
+  - grand cru:
+    - ?
+- to be classified the wine must be sold within the Place de Bordeaux

+#### Pomerol AOP

+- most important site for Merlot
+- bounded by the Isle and Barbanne rivers and Libourne
+- Cheval Blanc, Petrus are notable chateaux.
+- Petrus possesses blue clay soil.
+- Petrus produces 100% merlot grand vin in most years.
+- POmerols soils conist of gravel interwoven with clay and ion rich sand dubbed *crasse de fer*.
+- Pomerol consists of three rising terraces with the lowest near Liborune and running north east (?)
+- terrace 1: light sandy soil.
+- gravel soils enable the fruit to ripen earlier than St Émilion.
+- Petrus is centered on the *buttonière*, or buttonhole - deep blue clay.
+Cheval blanc on this soil too.
+- While Merlot took over from Cabernet Franc in the mid 20th century, global warming has growers looking yet again to CF to contend with Merlot's eagerness to overripen.
+- notable chateaux include:
+  - Petrus
+  - Veux Château Certan
+  - Lafleur
+  - l'Evangile
+  - Trotanoy
+  - Clinet
+  - la Conseillante
+  - Petit Village
+  - Le Pin
+  - le Bon Pasteur
+- position on the plateau predicts the soil composition which in turn predicts wine quality and cost.
+- no classification system in Pomerol.
+- two styles coexist: rich, luxurious new world-esque examples and classic hard-edged, tannic wines.

+#### Fronsac AOP and Canon-Fronsac AOP

+- Fronsac was historically renowned but faded into mediocrity after Phylloxera.
+- Fronsac is divided by Lalande-de-Pomerol by the Isle river and from Entre-Deux-Mers by the Dordogne.
+- Commonly high to completely Merlot wines.
+- Canon-Fronsac held in higher esteem.
+- Notable châteaux: Grand-Renouil, Gaby, Dalem, de La Dauphine, Fontenil.

+#### Right Bank Satellites

+- 4 AOPs orbit Saint-Émilion:
+  - Lussac-Saint-Émilion AOP
+  - Puisseguin-Saint-Émilion AOP
+  - Montagne-Saint-Émilion AOP
+  - Saint-Georges-Saint-Émilion AOP.
+  - Merlot dominant
+  - notable producers:
+    - Producteurs Réunis
+- 1 AOPs orbit Pomerol:
+  - Lalande-de-Pomerol AOP

+#### Entre-Deux-Mers

+- Entre-Deux-Mers AOP allows red and whites.
+- base-level wines - lighter, generic, no new oak, immediate consumption.

+#### Côtes de Bordeaux

+- unification of outlying appellations under one label.
+- Includes:
+  - Premières Côtes de Bordeaux (western edge of Entre-Deux-Mers)
+  - An area adjacent to the eastern border of St-Émilion and Puisseguin-Saint-Émilion AOPs
+  - an area between Entre-Deux-Mers and Bergerac.
+  - Blaye AOP (which remains as a seperate apellation)
+- Merlot-based red wine
+- different requirements based on a geographic sub-designation: Castillon, Francs, Cadillac, Blaye and Sainte-Foy.
+- Blaye, Francs and Sainte-Foy can produce white wine as well.
+- Cadillac AOP is sweet white wine only.
+- Côtes de Bordeaux AOP is sweet white wine only.

+#### Bourg and Blaye

+- located far north of Right Bank across from Médoc.
+- Wine production since Roman times.
+- Already fading in importance by the 19th century, Phylloxera was a death knell
+- Lots of its production headed to Cognac prior to their delimitation in 1909.
+- Bourg AOP:
+  - red and white wines (not much white).
+  - Merlot blended with CS.
+  - most notable produer is Roc de Cambes.
+- Blaye AOP:
+  - red wine.
+  - red wines can be labelled Blaye AOP, Côtes de Bordeaux AOP.
+  - Blaye AOP requires sale ~ 18 months (?) after harvest minimum.
+- Côtes de Blaye AOP can be used to sell white blends of Ugni Blanc and Colombard.